The Impact of the Pandemic on the Wellness of Healthcare Professionals and #Howtohelp - Jessi Gold, MD, MS

 American Nurses Credentialing Center (ANCC)

-The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 1.25 ANCC contact hours.
+The University of Wisconsin–Madison ICEP designates this enduring activity for a maximum of 1.25 ANCC contact hours.

 American Psychological Association (APA)